JSensebe/jsensebe.github.io/projects/mighty-flip-champs.md

 ---

-### **5. Technical Background: GBA → DS**
+### **5. Technical Background: GBA → DSi**
 My H‑blank work originated from earlier Game Boy Advance hobby projects.
-My GBA work included heavy H-blank calculations involving pseudo-3D rotation and scaling effects, so adapting the technique to the DS was straightforward — but integrating it into WayForward’s engine required careful engineering.
+My GBA work included heavy H-blank calculations involving pseudo-3D rotation and scaling effects, so adapting the technique to the DSi was straightforward — but integrating it into WayForward’s engine required careful engineering.

 This background gave me a strong foundation in raster effects and scanline timing, which directly benefited the project.

 ---

 ## **Series Impact**
 *Mighty Flip Champs!* was the first game in WayForward’s “Mighty” series.
 Although I didn’t work on the PSP port, I was credited on it, likely because some of my gameplay logic or timing code was reused or referenced.
-The PSP version reimagined the flip effects using its 3D hardware, but retained the timing and feel established in the DS original.
+The PSP version reimagined the flip effects using its 3D hardware, but retained the timing and feel established in the DSi original.

 ---

 ## **Outcome**
-*Mighty Flip Champs!* shipped on Nintendo DS in 2009 and became the foundation for a multi‑game series.
+*Mighty Flip Champs!* became available for purchase in the DSi Shop in 2009 and became the foundation for a multi‑game series.
 My contributions included writing most of the gameplay code, designing the H‑blank effects that defined the flip mechanic, integrating raster effects into the engine, and ensuring the puzzle gameplay behaved with pixel‑perfect consistency.

 ---